boris-dee/understanding_series/README.md

 The *Understanding Series* is aimed at filling these blanks.
 These tutorials are written in a way that my understanding of the topic is complete, making no assumption whatsoever on the reader's prior skills in mathematics or statistics.
 If a skill is required to completely understand a particular topic, then references to other *Understanding Series* topics will be provided.

-I hope you enjoyed these series!
+I hope you enjoy these series!

 Cheers